in-the-keyhole/keyhole-virus-tracker/README.md

 $ ./start.sh

 ```
-This starts the hyperledger fabric network, creates a channel, installs chaincode, and executes the chaincode to verify the network is up and running.
+This starts the Hyperledger Fabric network, creates a channel, installs chaincode, and executes the chaincode to verify the network is up and running.

 Verify that that output ends with something similar to:
 ```